+Depending on the achievement of units of competency, the possible qualification outcome is a Statement of Attainment towards a CUA30420 Certificate III in Live Production and Technical Services.
+Students who also undertake the additional 60-hour specialisation course are eligible for the possible qualification outcome of CUA30420 Certificate III in Live Production and Technical Services.
 The assessment components in this course are competency based.
 This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
-Competency assessment is graded as "not yet competent".
+Competency assessment is graded as "not yet competent" or "competent".
 In some cases, other descriptive words may be used leading up to "competent".
-This means a course mark is not allocated.